MarnixMeersman/DocumeNDT_dataprocessing/README.md

 # License
-DocumeNDT_Controller is available under the CC0 license.
+DocumeNDT_dataprocessing is available under the CC0 license.
 See the LICENSE file for more info.